 Over the last decade, mathematicians have engaged in many innovations in mathematics education, and more generally in STEM education.
 These can be viewed as pilots for larger-scale changes in the teaching and learning of mathematics that are now taking off nationally.
 It is essential that the mathematical community be aware of and engaged in the ways that external and internal forces impact our classrooms, content, and pedagogy.
 In particular, ways that economic, legislative, and judicial methods are being employed to define academic goals.

-On October 12, 2018 the Committee on Education of the AMS will host a mini-conference on education in Washington, DC.
-The conference will provide an opportunity for these changes to be discussed among mathematicians, experts from adjacent fields, and legal experts focused on the intersection between math education and civil rights.
+On October 12, 2018 the Committee on Education of the AMS held a mini-conference on education in Washington, DC.
+The conference provided an opportunity for these changes to be discussed among mathematicians, experts from adjacent fields, and legal experts focused on the intersection between math education and civil rights.

 Voices from Mathematics